PenelopeJones/electrolytes/README.md

 - scikit-learn (0.22.1)
 - scipy (1.4.1)

-## Contact details
+## Contact / Acknowledgements

 If you use this code for your research, please cite or acknowledge the author (Penelope Jones, pj321@cam.ac.uk).
+Please feel free to contact me if you have any questions about this work.